AntonioDehesa/tilop/README.md

 ### Sources:
 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

+## Day 55: April 21 2021
+### Today's progress:
+Continued with the Computer Vision course.
+To complete this lesson, i only need to complete the Deep Learning and CNN assessment
+### Sources:
+* Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

 <!---
 ## Day x
 ### Today's progress: